MonsieurETH/Lors/README.md

 # Lors Programming Language

 Lors is a toy programming language developed for educational purposes and as a Rust practice project.
-It includes basic functionality such as variables, functions, classes, and control flow, and is heavily inspired by the language implemented in the popular book ["Crafting Interpreters" by Bob Nystrom](http://craftinginterpreters.com).
+It includes basic functionality such as variables, functions, classes, inheritance, control flow, etc., and is heavily inspired by the popular book ["Crafting Interpreters" by Bob Nystrom](http://craftinginterpreters.com).

 Please note that Lors is not intended for production use and should be treated as a learning tool or a hobby project only.

-## Description
+## Project Status

-Lors is a simple and minimalistic programming language designed for educational purposes and as a Rust practice project.
-It supports basic programming constructs such as variables, functions, classes, and control flow statements.
+As for the interpreter, most of the tests proposed in the book have been successfully implemented.
+There are a few minor issues with some tests not passing, but these should be easily resolved.
+The next step is to finalize the corrections for these tests and proceed with the second part of the project, which is the compiler.
+However, having gained valuable experience in coding a medium-sized project in Rust, I feel that this is a good moment to step back from the project and work on something different before continuing.

 ## Contributing